1. Types of Fees

 Digital VAT (Value-Added Tax) Fees

-If the sale was made through Direct Checkout, Etsy will collect the VAT amount from the buyer and pay the VAT to the relevant tax authority and you will not have to take any further action.
+If the sale was made through Etsy Payments, Etsy will collect the VAT amount from the buyer and pay the VAT to the relevant tax authority and you will not have to take any further action.

-If the sale was not made through Direct Checkout, you will receive the additional amount paid by the buyer for VAT and you will need to pay that amount to Etsy, so that we can pay the relevant tax authorities.
+If the sale was not made through Etsy Payments, you will receive the additional amount paid by the buyer for VAT and you will need to pay that amount to Etsy, so that we can pay the relevant tax authorities.
 The VAT amounts will appear on your Etsy bill each month.

 You can learn more about VAT for digital items in this Help article.